-Luis Rocha's lab, the Complex Adaptive Systems and Computational Intelligence (CASCI) research group at Binghamton University and the Instituto Gulbenkian de Ciencia, works on complex systems and network science.
+Luis Rocha's lab, the Complex Adaptive Systems and Computational Intelligence (CASCI) research group at Binghamton University and the Catolica Biomedical Research Center, works on complex systems and network science.
 We are particularly interested in the informational properties of natural and artificial systems which enable them to adapt, learn, and evolve.
 This means both understanding how information is fundamental for controlling the behavior and evolutionary capabilities of complex systems, as well as abstracting principles from nature to produce adaptive intelligent systems.
-This theoretical and applied research agenda focuses on tackling multi-level complexity involved in human health, and is organized in three main threads: complex networks & systems, computational and systems biology, and computational intelligence.
+This theoretical and applied research agenda focuses on tackling multiscale complexity involved in human health, and is organized in three main threads: complex networks & systems, computational and systems biology, and computational intelligence.
 Our publications are available online.

 See our current roster and information on how to join our group.
-Luis Rocha is also co-director with Johan Bollen of the Consortium for Social and Biomedical Complexity (CSBC) between Indiana University and Binghamton University (SUNY).
-Our group is seriously interconnected with other research groups and networks such as the Center for Collective Dynamics of Complex Systems (CoCo) and the Instituto Gulbenkian de Ciência.
+Luis Rocha is the George J. Klir Professor of Systems Science at the School of Systems Science and Industrial Engineering, and the CeBeRa Era Chair at the Catolica Medical School.
+Our group is seriously interconnected with other research groups and networks such as the Consortium for Social and Biomedical Complexity (CSBC), the international Center for Excellence in Mental Health Sciences, and the Center for Collective Dynamics of Complex Systems (CoCo) .

 We are always looking for postdocs and students at any level to collaborate with us.
 Professor Rocha currently works with students from various programs, chiefly the graduate program in Systems Science at Binghamton University (SUNY), but also the NSF-NRT Interdisciplinary Program in Complex Networks & Systems he created, the Programme in Integrative Biology and Biomedicine at the Instituto Gulbenkian de Ciencia, and others.

 All available postdoctoral positions are now filled.
-But we will soon (early 2023) be accepting applications for one or more full-time non-tenure track postdoctoral fellows to conduct interdisciplinary research in Complex Networks and Systems applied to various social, ecological, biological, medicine and health problems in our lab at the Systems Science and Industrial Engineering Department at Binghamton University (State University of New York) or the Instituto Gulbenkian de Ciencia.
+But we will soon (early 2025) be accepting applications for one or more full-time non-tenure track postdoctoral fellows to conduct interdisciplinary research in Complex Networks and Systems applied to various social, ecological, biological, medicine and health problems in our lab at the Systems Science and Industrial Engineering Department at Binghamton University (State University of New York) or the Catolica Biomedical Research Center.

 Current lab members see graduate forms needed during Systems Science program.
 There is also a dissertation proposal set of guidelines, and dissertation and thesis examples.